billymonks/nekketsu-nikki-eng/README.md

 ## Legal Notice

+**Moero!
+Justice Gakuen**, **Project Justice**, and all related characters, assets, and trademarks are the property of **Capcom Co., Ltd.** This is an unofficial fan translation project with no affiliation to Capcom.

+This project:
+- Does **not** distribute any original game files, assets, or copyrighted material
+- Contains only translation tools and text replacements created by contributors
+- Requires users to own a legitimate copy of Moero!
+Justice Gakuen

-This project is for educational and preservation purposes.
-You must own a legitimate copy of Moero!
-Justice Gakuen to use this translation patch.
+This project is intended for educational and preservation purposes only.
+If Capcom or any rights holder requests removal, this project will be taken down immediately.